maheshneu/Optimization-of-Wastewater-Treatment-Plant-Performance-/README.md

 This file contains information from data cleaning to feature selection and finally testing different ML models to find the best fit model by analyzing the 12 year long plant performance data of a wastewater treatment plant.
 Finally, a sensitivity analysis is also done towards the end.

 If the code is not rendering properly on GitHub, please clone or download the repository to access all files and view the code locally.

+One can refine this code to use it as a powerful knowledge tool for lifelong earning and become an expert consultant who impresses utility managers by delivering cost-saving solutions with minimal environmental footprint.
+This contributes as a step towards a digital water future.